DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems: A Feasibility-Optimized Deep Neural Network Approach For AC-OPF

 \subsection{Penalty Approach based Training Scheme}

 After constructing the DNN model, we design a loss function to guide the training.
 For each instance in the training data set, the loss function consists of two parts.
-The first part is the prediction error, which is computed with the squared $l_2$ norm between the generated scaling factors vector $\mathbf{s}_{pred}$ and the true scaling factors vector $\mathbf{s}_{true}$ from the reference solutions:
+The first part is the prediction error, which is computed with the squared $\ell_2$ norm between the generated scaling factors vector $\mathbf{s}_{pred}$ and the reference vector $\mathbf{s}_{ref}$:

-The second part is a penalty term to capture the violation of the inequality constraints in AC-OPF formulation, including the generation limits, the voltage magnitude constraints, and the line flow limits.~\footnote{We note that by using the Predict-and-Reconstruct framework, \textsf{DeepOPF} guarantees the power-flow balance equality constraints always satisfied.} For the reconstructed variable in Table~\ref{table2}, say $x_{rec}$, the corresponding penalty is defined by:
+The second part is a penalty term to capture the violation of the inequality constraints in AC-OPF formulation, including the generation limits, the voltage magnitude constraints, and the branch flow limits.\footnote{We note that by using the Predict-and-Reconstruct framework, \textsf{DeepOPF} guarantees the power-flow balance equality constraints always satisfied.} For the reconstructed variable in Table~\ref{table2}, say $x_{rec}$, the corresponding penalty is defined by:

 which gives a positive penalty if $x_{rec}$ is outside the feasible region $\left[x_{rec}^{\min}, x_{rec}^{\max}\right]$ and zero otherwise.
 The overall penalty in the loss function is the average penalty of the reconstructed variables as follows: